untamedrealms/gltf-hot-reloading/README.md

 ## Installing:

 Add the addon to your Godot Project's addon folder, with the same directory structure you see here on this repo.

+## Known Issues:

+> !
+Godot 4.1 has a bug where exported nodes will lose their reference if they point to an inherited scene that was reimported on disk.
+>
+> For that, I added a `target_node_paths` which keep their reference even as the scene is reimported.
+>
+> When this bug is fixed on Godot, `target_node_paths` will become obsolete.